 If you own a dog or are thinking about getting a dog, you may be wondering how long you can expect the dog to be a part of your family.
 The real answer is that there is no exact length of time that a dog can or will live.
 There are too many varying factors including illnesses, size of the dog, and other things that affect the dog’s longevity.
-With this being said, there are some tips you can use for maximizing the average life expectancy of a dog.
+With this being said, there are some unexpected ways to increase your pet's longevity.

 Low Levels of Stress

 The average canine lifespan is 10 to 13 years, and small breeds like the Shih Tzu has a lifespan of about 13 to 15 years. however, you can help them live a lot longer by keeping their stress levels low.

 One of the biggest ways to maximize your dog’s longevity is by making sure they have low levels of stress.
 You need to be able to tell if your dog is stressed out.
 Stress can really take a number on a pet dog.
 For instance, if a dog is constantly being yelled at, held up in a cage, or not getting the attention they need and deserve, this can cause their stress levels to skyrocket.
 The stress can cause many illnesses some of which can make them pass away sooner than they would otherwise.

 Another way that you can maximize your dog’s longevity is by making sure they get enough dog exercise.